 Source: Sunset Magazine, 1977

-The Dutch Pancake: I’m a huge fan of Sunset Magazine.
-It seems if you’re a true Californian, you’ll have a subscription to this lovely native magazine.
+The Dutch Baby Pancake: I’m a huge fan of Sunset Magazine.
+It seems if you’re a true Californian, you’ll have a subscription to this lovely native magazine or at least copies scattered around your house.
 You’ll find it in your doctor’s office, your dentist’s office, and any other office or salon that offers magazines for your pleasure.
 My mom happened to have a large stack of old, old Sunset magazines laying around.
 It seems these magazines truly never go out of style or touch!
 Some thirty years later, I stumbled upon this great recipe.
 This culinary delight is the perfect combination of milk, eggs and flour.
 Cooked in buttery pan in a hot oven, and finished with powder sugar, it’s a great addition to any Sunday brunch, or breakfast for any occasion.

 The cultural divide